 - The gateway for the cloud servers is configured on your dedicated firewall or load balancer.

 - Traffic speed is generally limited by the slowest network in your environment.
-A dedicated firewall or load balancer with a slower (less than 1 GB) network interface will limit speeds, and dedicated servers (currently on a 1 GB network) won’t be able to take direct advantage of the higher network speed for our General Purpose and work-optimized cloud servers (currently on a 10 GB network).
+A dedicated firewall or load balancer with a slower (less than 1 GB) network interface limits speeds, and dedicated servers (currently on a 1 GB network) can’t take direct advantage of the higher network speed for our General Purpose and work-optimized cloud servers (currently on a 10 GB network).